web3labs/ink-verifier-server/docs/TUTORIAL.md

 ![homepage](https://drive.google.com/uc?id=1yG6bLlOQiywm9svg9-dtB8gY_PdLmExT)

-Navigate to the code hash page through the link on the homepage (indicated by yellow arrow in the above image).Alternatively, use the search box find the code hash.
+Navigate to the code hash page through the link on the homepage (indicated by yellow arrow in the above image).
+Alternatively, use the search box to find the code hash.
 Inside the code hash page, open the Source Code tab.

 ![source code tab](https://drive.google.com/uc?id=1vv1ZFAlO-5fByWJ4snzhtEKrRwR_LdBC)